14islands/14islands-com-v2/app/blog/_posts/2015-02-27-awwwards-conference-first-day.md

 Tobias encourages having side projects and the importance of keeping them simple.

-> Side projects are stupid because they have to be simple.
+> "Side projects are stupid because they have to be simple."

 He shares his five principles on taking on a side project: